 What is ghost broking?

 Ghost brokers, also known as ‘illegal intermediaries’ sell fraudulent insurance policies to unsuspecting victims.
 Most commonly these scams happen on car insurance and worryingly appear to be on the increase.
-The City of London’s Insurance Fraud Department (IFED) has said that between November 2014 and October 2017, Action Fraud received more than 850 reports of ghost broking.
-Staggeringly the total reported loss was £631,000, that’s £769 per victim.

 So how does ghost broking work?
 Typically, salesmen offer cheaper insurance deals to younger drivers.
-Younger drivers are the target as more often than not their insurance is a lot more expensive.
+Younger drivers are the target as often their insurance is a lot more expensive.
 Therefore, by offering a cheaper deal, they are bought into the scam.
 The victim hands over the money and receives what they believe to be genuine insurance documents.
 So, on the surface, everything seems perfectly legitimate.

 How do the fraudsters get the documents to look genuine?
 The fraudsters will buy genuine policies from legitimate insurance companies using false information, then change the logos and details, followed by cancelling the legitimate policy shortly afterwards.

 How do you know if it’s a fake policy?
-Unfortunately people don’t find out they have been scammed until it’s too late, when they go to make a claim or get stopped by the police.
+Unfortunately, people don’t find out they have been scammed until it’s too late, when they go to make a claim or get stopped by the police.
 Driving under a fraudulent policy may result in your insurance being invalid as you have been driving illegally.
 You could incur a fine and six points on your license and you most definitely wouldn’t be able to make any claims if you were to have an accident.
 If you were in an accident you may have to pay any costs and could potentially be found at fault, your vehicle could be seized.
 Phew!
 And if all that’s not bad enough, you will have to buy another genuine policy.
-So as you can see ghost broking can potentially be very damaging, so we all need to be extra vigilant when purchasing insurance.
+So, as you can see ghost broking can potentially be very damaging, so we all need to be extra vigilant when purchasing insurance.

 How can I spot a ghost broker?